individual-ice-cream-cake-featured image

 Jump to Recipe

-Step 1: Individual Ice Cream Cakes
+Step 1: Easy Individual Ice Cream Cakes Pirouette Cookies

 Pirouette cookies broken

-Adding the Fudge Brownies to the Pan
+Step 3: Adding the Fudge Brownies to the Bottom of the Pan

-After the brownies have cooled slightly, begin cutting pieces to fit a single-size spring form pan.
+After the brownies have cooled slightly, begin cutting pieces to fit a single size springform pan.
 Press lightly into the bottom of the pan.

 Making the right size brownie